p978/Windows-Optimizer/README.md

 # Change logs

-Hopefully fixed some bugs
+Fixed some bugs

-added an update function (need to have git)
+Added an update function (need to have git)

-fixed an issue where optimize windows did not work
+Fixed an issue where optimize windows did not work